Aliases for PTPRF Gene

 GeneCards Summary for PTPRF Gene

-PTPRF (Protein Tyrosine Phosphatase, Receptor Type F) is a Protein Coding gene.
-Diseases associated with PTPRF include breasts and/or nipples, aplasia or hypoplasia of, 2 and isolated congenital breast hypoplasia/aplasia.
-Among its related pathways are Transmission across Chemical Synapses and Translation Insulin regulation of translation.
-GO annotations related to this gene include protein complex binding and phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRF (Protein Tyrosine Phosphatase Receptor Type F) is a Protein Coding gene.
+Diseases associated with PTPRF include Breasts And/Or Nipples, Aplasia Or Hypoplasia Of, 2 and Isolated Congenital Breast Hypoplasia/Aplasia.
+Among its related pathways are Adherens junction and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity.
+An important paralog of this gene is PTPRD.

 Possible cell adhesion receptor.
 It possesses an intrinsic protein tyrosine phosphatase activity (PTPase) and dephosphorylates EPHA2 regulating its activity.

 The first PTPase domain has enzymatic activity, while the second one seems to affect the substrate specificity of the first one.